 Little Joe & La Familia is one of the most popular Tex-Mex bands in the music industry.
-Little Joe has been entertaining for more than 35 years and has been described as the “King of the Brown Sound.”
+Little Joe has been entertaining for more than 35 years.
+He has been described as the “King of the Brown Sound.”
 He also helped pioneer “Tejano” music a mix of traditional “norteno” music and country, blues and rock styles.
-Jose Maria DeLeon Hernandez “Little Joe” was born to Salvador “La Cotorra” Hernandez and Amelia DeLeon Hernandez in a three wall dirt floor car garage in Temple, Texas on a cold and stormy night on October 17, 1940.
+Jose Maria DeLeon Hernandez “Little Joe” was born to Salvador “La Cotorra” Hernandez and Amelia DeLeon Hernandez.
+He was born in a three wall dirt floor car garage in Temple, Texas on a cold and stormy night on October 17, 1940.
 He was the seventh child of thirteen.
-In 1953, Joe’s cousin, David Coronado, who fronted a band called “David Coronado & The Latinaires” recruited Joe for guitar, Cino Moreno for ‘drums and Tony Matambros on saxophone to join his band.
+In 1953, Joe’s cousin, David Coronado, who fronted a band called “David Coronado & The Latinaires” recruited Joe for guitar.
+Cino Moreno for ‘drums and Tony Matambros on saxophone were also going to join his band.

 In 1955, Joe would play his first paying performance in Cameron, Texas for $5.00 at a high school Sock Hop.
 He was so excited, he realized that picking guitars beat picking cotton and he could actually get paid for it.
 In 1958, Joe would make his recording debut as a guitarist for Torrero Records in Corpus Christi, Texas.
 It was an instrumental single “Safari Part I & II” which was composed by all members of the Latinaires.
 In 1959, Jesse, Joe’s younger brother the bassist, singer and songwriter would join the band.
 He did so as David Coronado was leaving.
 Joe took over the band renaming it, “Little Joe & The Latinaires.”